Eessh/face-emotion-recognition/README.md

 ### Design
 - Chosen React's ContextAPI over Redux (as this app has a small state, which could be managed by ContextAPI)
-- Used TailwindCSS to get ease with CSS.
+- Used TailwindCSS as it has utility classes, which makes styling easier.
 - Used FramerMotion for all those smooth animations.
-- This webapp does the face detection, face emotion detection in the frontend.
+- This webapp does the face detection, face emotion detection in the frontend using the npm package face-api.js.
+- Used react-webcam package for the webcam integration.

 ### Regrets
 - I should have chosen to do all the heavy processing in the backend
+    - The heavy work done when recognizing the faces, emotions is slowing down the browser.
+    - This shows effect especially on mobile, on mobile platform this webapp is super laggy.
-    - Reason: The heavy work done when recognizing the faces, emotions is slowing down the browser.
-This problem is found when the website is deployed, there is no problem when tested on local server.
+    - This problem is found when the website is deployed, there is no problem when tested on local server.
+- I should have used Typescript instead of Javascript
+    - When the project is small, I haven't faced any problem in autocompletion, definitions, etc ...
+    - As the project grew, the autocompletion has gone especially on variables of object type.
+I used to go back to the file where the variable is defined, and used to check its properties ;(

 ### To run on local server